lukekavanagh/lukekavanagh.github.io/unit_3/ruby/week_8/5-js-olympics/README.md

 Test code has been provided for you.
 Copy and paste it to your [my_solution.js](my_solution.js) file.
 Read the definition of a constructor function from this excellent (albeit old) [article](http://code.tutsplus.com/tutorials/the-basics-of-object-oriented-javascript--net-7670).
 This is a great article to return to when you have the time to learn more about constructor functions.

 ```javascript
 var michaelPhelps = new Athlete("Michael Phelps", 29, "swimming", "It's medicinal I swear!")
 console.log(michaelPhelps.constructor === Athlete)
 console.log(michaelPhelps.name + " " + michaelPhelps.sport + " " + michaelPhelps.quote)
 ```

-## Release 5: Reflect

-Whew!
-Nice work, you must be exhausted, take some time to cool down and reflect individually after the session is over.
-Include your reflection in your [my_solution.js](my_solution.js) file.
-This should take about 10-15 minutes.